Submit Your MGUIDE Case

 1. Edentulous in the lower arch or both

-For patients who are edentulous in the lower arch or both arches, a radiographic template is always required.
+For patients who are edentulous in the lower arch or both arches, a radiographic template is always required.2.
+Edentulous in the upper arch only

 If the patient is edentulous in the upper arch only, the CT scan may be taken with the upper denture removed and the tongue placed towards the soft palate.
 This is important to ensure that the outline of the hard palate and gingiva is clearly visible in the CT for accurate model registration.
 The patient must remain completely still during the scan.
-A radiographic template is strongly recommended for patients who have tremors or have difficulty remaining still.
+A radiographic template is strongly recommended for patients who have tremors or have difficulty remaining still.3.
+Opposing Denture

 If the patient wears an opposing denture, this can be worn during the scan provided a surgical guide is not required for that arch.
-The wax rim in the radiographic template can be adjusted so that the patient is biting in centric occlusion.
+The wax rim in the radiographic template can be adjusted so that the patient is biting in centric occlusion.To produce the radiographic template, we require a PVS impression of the arch.
+The template is worn in place of the denture during the CT and has a wax rim.